-When you come for your appointment, we will talk to you about the benefits and risks of moderation sedation in detail.
-To prepare for moderate sedation before you come:
+When you come for your appointment, we will talk to you about the benefits and risks of moderate sedation in detail.
+To prepare for moderate sedation before you come to your appointment:

 - If you have diabetes and are taking insulin, please talk to our staff about the requirements for preparing for moderate sedation.